For EmployersKwaZulu-Natal

 Create Your Emergency Coverage Pool Now

-Their new no-show response process:
+Their revised no-show response process:

-1. Staff member calls in sick or doesn't show (still happens, human nature)
+1. Staff member calls in sick or doesn't show

 2. Manager messages 5–6 relevant trial candidates immediately